MorganBx/Star-Trek-Props/pages/culture.md

 ## Browse Cultures

-Use this word cloud visualization to browse cultures.
+Use this word cloud visualization to browse by the culture that created the item.
 Word size is determined by frequency and all words link to a corresponding collection search.